Hirooki Goto: Storyline with Katsuyori Shibata (2013–2015)

-Chaos (2016–present)
+Chaos (2016–2020)

 After defeating Tetsuya Naito on January 4, 2016, at Wrestle Kingdom 10 in Tokyo Dome, Goto received his eighth shot at the IWGP Heavyweight Championship, but yet again failed to win the title, being defeated by the defending champion, Kazuchika Okada, on February 11 at The New Beginning in Osaka.
 Goto went into the match with new attire, painting his body white and covering himself with script.
 Following the match, Okada offered Goto a spot in the Chaos stable.
 Over the next several events, Okada tried to shake hands with Goto and get him to join Chaos on multiple occasions, but was turned down each time.
 In March, Goto made it to the finals of the 2016 New Japan Cup, but was defeated there by Tetsuya Naito.
 After the final match, Goto finally agreed to shake hands with Okada, after he saved him from a post-match assault by Naito and his Los Ingobernables de Japón stable, and joined Chaos.
 From July 18 to August 12, Goto took part in the round-robin portion of the 2016 G1 Climax, where he won his block, besting both Hiroshi Tanahashi and reigning IWGP Heavyweight Champion Kazuchika Okada, with a record of six wins and three losses, advancing to the finals.
 On August 14, Goto was defeated in the finals by Kenny Omega.
 At the end of the year, Goto took part in the 2016 World Tag League, teaming with Chaos stablemate Tomohiro Ishii.
 The two finished the tournament with a record of four wins and three losses, failing to advance to the finals due to losing to block winners Togi Makabe and Tomoaki Honma in their final round-robin match.